Akashkampili1/loopAi/README.md

 # LoopAI: AI-Based Web Application Firewall

 LoopAI is an AI-powered web application firewall designed to enhance web server security by analyzing and classifying incoming HTTP requests in real-time.
-By leveraging machine learning techniques, it detects and mitigates potential security threats, protecting web applications from common attacks such as command injection (CMDi) and cross-site scripting (XSS).
+By leveraging machine learning techniques, it detects and mitigates potential security threats, protecting web applications from common attacks such as command injection (CMDi) and cross-site scripting (XSS).It is an extension to Sharanya WAF.

 ## Overview